 - Prioritize your finances.
 Consider both short and long-term goals for your money; i.e., paying for college for the kids, saving for retirement, becoming debt free, going on vacations.

 - Don’t change your lifestyle.
 Even if the settlement provides you the wealth you need to quit your job, hold off.
 By uprooting your daily routine you may find yourself feeling down and out and not sure what to do with yourself.
 Find your way slowly, take your time, and consider all your options.

-- Consult your attorney.
-Your attorney is an outside, objective party that can help you anticipate your future needs.
+- Consult your Divorce Lawyer.
+Your Divorce Lawyer is an outside, objective party that can help you anticipate your future needs.

 - Draft a will.
 This is especially important if you have kids, but still important if you don’t.
 You want to be sure your intentions are carried out.

-- Consult a tax advisor.
+- Consult a Financial Advisor.
 Proper planning can help you get the most out of your settlement now and in the future.
 You will want to consider all of your financial options such as annuities, trusts, and life insurance, to provide the best possible situation for you and your family.